 Injured workers may suffer from broken bones, bruising, concussion or other traumatic brain injury, strains and sprains, back or neck injuries, respiratory illnesses, or hearing loss/impairment.

 Fatal work-related accidents are fewer per year than workers’ compensation claims, with the Bureau of Labor Statistics reporting 148 fatalities in Pennsylvania in 2020.
-Transportation accidents account for the largest percent of these fatalities at more than 30 percent.
-Falls, trips, and slips, contact with objects and/or equipment, and exposure to harmful substances or environment all account for close to 20 percent of fatalities each.
+Transportation accidents account for the most significant percentage of these fatalities at more than 30 percent.
+Falls, trips, slips, contact with objects and/or equipment, and exposure to harmful substances or environments all account for close to 20 percent of fatalities each.

 If you have lost a loved one due to a fatal work accident, you are entitled to death benefits to help pay for related costs and to compensate for the loss of financial support.

 Hiring an experienced workers’ compensation lawyer to help you secure death benefits may be the last thing on your mind after losing a loved one in a workplace accident.
 But Munley Law knows that there’s more to your claim than just collecting money.
 We know that the benefits families receive after losing their loved one can make it possible to grieve and remember your loved one in peace.

 Our Scranton workers’ compensation lawyers will handle your case with compassion and gentleness, taking on the legal burden so that you and your family can focus on finding a way to move forward after your loss.
 We will deal with insurance companies and their lawyers so your family does not have to.

 We work on a contingency fee basis, meaning we don’t receive any payments until we recover in your favor.
 We believe your family should be able to seek justice without worrying about a price tag.

 Munley Law will bring all our experience to bear on your case, pursuing the justice and compensation you are entitled to with everything we have.
 You can schedule your free case evaluation today.